file-format/Docs/en/word-processing/doc-to-pdf.md

 ## DOC vs PDF

-DOCX and PDF are popular document file formats for writing content and sharing.
+DOC and PDF are popular document file formats for writing content and sharing.
 We provide a comparison of both these file formats by comparing their features as below.

 |Features|DOC|PDF|
 |---|---|---|